ahamedhilal/TourismTrends_PowerBI/README.md

 # TourismTrends_PowerBI
-Understanding the dynamics of tourist arrivals is crucial for Sri Lanka’s tourism industry.
-Using real-world data
+Understanding the dynamics of tourist arrivals in Sri Lanka.